How to Get Ordained, Register and Perform Weddings By State

 License to perform a wedding in South Carolina

-Having your ordination credentials will also provide peace-of-mind to any couple that you intend to marry.
-Additionally, we recommend that you have at least 4 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in time to register.
+Having your physical copies credentials provides peace-of-mind to couples and others that you intend to marry.
+Additionally, we recommend at least 4 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials and are able to register in time.
+Please note that every state and county can impose different requirements.
+This may include other nominal fees and additional paperwork that may need to be completed before the ceremony can take place.

 - The time and location at which the wedding took place